Stage 1

-Doctors can use a number system (stages 1 to 4) or the TNM system to stage your cancer.
+Doctors can also use the TNM system to stage your cancer.
 TNM stands for Tumour, Node, Metastases.

 Stage 1A